minetest-tools/mtmediasrv/readme.md

 - nginx or apache, with fcgi
 - webserver must be able to access file sockets in /run/mtmediasrv
 - systemd for controlling the service startup
+- mod assets to serve

+Optionally, if you want to compile the source yourself:

 - go to build the service

-- mod assets to serve
+Binary builds are available for Linux under `releases` on the github project.
+Other OS builds can be added on request, but the code is intended to run headless on a Linux server.

 This program is intended to run as fcgi process and handle POST requests for the `/index.mth` URI.
 It listens on a local unix domain